vlee2020/BootCampSpotUCI/13 - ETL Project2/readme.md

 **Background:** We wanted to create a db containing book titles and book ratings from various sources.
 In the case of this initiative, we found book review data from google and goodreads on kaggle.
 In addition to that we were able to find data on the NYT bestsellers (week counts) that we thought would be an interesting comparison point as well.
 Our production database will ultimately compare two different data platforms (Google Books, Goodreads) to determine similarities and differences based on user ratings.

-- **Data Sources:**
+**Data Sources:**<p>
   https://www.kaggle.com/meetnaren/goodreads-best-books

   https://www.kaggle.com/bilalyussef/google-books-dataset

   https://data.world/typhon/new-york-times-bestsellers-from-2011-to-2018/workspace/file?filename=books_uniq_weeks.csv

-- Before we performed the ETL, we spent some time designing our db schema using QuickDBD.
+Before we performed the ETL, we spent some time designing our db schema using QuickDBD.
 Reference schema documentation for more details.
 We determined that a relational     database would be more appropriate for this project and made the following assumptions:
   - ISBN is a unique to every book
   - Data sources are reliable